 Claire is a Kindergarten teacher at Tuscan School but photography has always been her hobby which led her to take photographs for the Village Green.
 She loves taking her camera to happy and celebratory events around town where she captures moments that show off the small town feel of Maplewood and South Orange.

-Sri Taylor is a 2018 graduate of Columbia High School who is now studying Communications at Rutgers University.
+Sri Taylor is a 2018 graduate of Columbia High School who studied Communications at Rutgers University.
 Sri has written for Village Green on education, social justice and equity issues.
+Taylor is now with Bloomberg News.

-Jenna Sundel is a sophomore at Montclair State University majoring in Journalism.
-She is the Assistant News Editor for The Montclarion, Montclair State University’s newspaper, where she has covered COVID-19, climate change, and the 2020 election.
+Jenna Sundel is a graduate of Montclair State University where she majored in Journalisms and served as Assistant News Editor for The Montclarion, Montclair State University’s newspaper, where she covered COVID-19, climate change, and the 2020 election.
 She began writing for The Village Green in 2020.

 Joy Yagid is a Maplewood based photographer, who loves to photograph moments of human nature or nature itself.
 She has written and photographed for the Village Green, Patch (Maplewood, South Orange, Millburn, West Orange), Baristanet, NJNext, and the New York Times’ The Local, as well as The New York Times print edition.
 Her photographs have been in local, regional and national exhibitions as well as private collections.
 When not photographing people, owls or plants, you can find her in her garden, volunteering with the local Girl Scouts or hiking all over New Jersey.
 Her work can be seen at www.joyyagid.com.